VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteEdge.md

 # QuoteEdge ==~object~==

-The `QuoteEdge` is an object that is used to represent an edge within a list of quotes.
+This type is an object that is used to represent an edge within a list of quotes.

 ## Fields